Congers, New York: History

-Congers, named after Abraham B. Conger, was settled in the late 17th century by Dutch, German and English settlers.
+Congers was settled in the late 17th century by Dutch, German and English settlers.
 It was known as Cedar Grove Corner and then Waldberg, which in German means "forest mountain".
+It is named after New York State Senator Abraham Bogart Conger (1814 - 1887).

 In the 19th century the Congers railroad station, three churches, a school, the firehouse and the Central and Globe hotels were built.
 The first floor of the then Globe hotel on the southeastern corner of Congers Road is presently the Last Chance Saloon.
 The Clarktown Dutch Reformed Church still stands at the corner of Congers Road and Kings Highway.

 Kings Highway was the first major road in the county and for many years the only road from New York to Albany.

-Today there exist nine structures with recognized historical markers dating back to the 18th century, including the DeBaum House on Kings Highway, the Smith House on Gilchrest Road and the Snedeker House, where the Commander-in-chief George Washington is believed to have spent a night.
+Nine structures in Congers have recognized historical markers dating back to the 18th century, including the DeBaum House on Kings Highway, the Smith House on Gilchrest Road and the Snedeker House, where the George Washington is believed to have spent a night in his role as commander-in-chief of Colonial forces during the American Revolution.

 The Swartout estate, which was occupied by George Swartout, was part of a large tract of land confiscated by the government about 1777.
-It was purchased by General Jacobus Swartwout, who was a collaborator of George Washington, and member of a family who traced their residence in Rockland County to 1660.
+It was purchased by General Jacobus Swartwout, who was a top ally of Washington, and member of a family who traced their residence in Rockland County to 1660.

-DeForest Lake, built in 1955/6, was named after Henry L. Deforest, President of the Spring Valley Works and Supply Company.
+Lake DeForest, a reservoir with a capacity of over 5 billion gallons, was built in 1955-1956.
+It is named after Henry L. Deforest, President of the Spring Valley Works and Supply Company.

 Several roads are named after Union Civil War generals, including Grant, Burnside, Sheridan, Sherman, and Rosecrans avenues.

 A memorial in honor of 1st Lieutenant Raymond B. Jauss is located at the park adjacent to the railroad crossing at the center of town.
 Jauss received a Distinguished Service Cross for his actions in World War I, and was killed on July 15, 1918 near Crezancy, France.
 He was a graduate of Columbia University and his family had a summer home in Congers.
 Jauss was married to a childhood sweetheart - and fellow Congers resident - Harriet James; their wedding occurred two days before he sailed for Europe.

 Congers had regular passenger train service along the New York Central Railroad's West Shore Railroad from Weehawken, New Jersey (opposite Midtown Manhattan) north to Newburgh, Kingston and Albany until 1958.
 A shortened commuter service continued to West Haverstraw until 1959.